Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 the Google Meet software.

--- During the class sessions next week, you will see that I will switch between full screen video and the projection of various programs on my laptop.
+-- During the class sessions next week, you will see that I will switch between full screen video and the display of various programs (e.g., terminal window, text editor, PDF viewer, or web browser) on my laptop.
 If I am not using full screen video, then you will see my face in a small circle normally on the right-hand side of your video.

 -- Throughout the semester I will use specialized broadcasting software that will allow me to seamlessly change between different scenes and sources during our classroom and laboratory and practical sessions.
-If something goes wrong with the broadcasting software, then please use a `*` in the Google Meet chat.
+If something goes wrong with the broadcasting software and you cannot see my video in Google Meet, then please use a `*` in the Google Meet chat.
 Once you receive my acknowledgment you can explain what problem you are experiencing so that I can resolve it quickly and move on with the class.

 ## Remainder of the Fall 2020 Semester

-I will share more details about the remainder of the Fall 2020 semester during our first week of the semester and through our GitHub planning repository to which I provided you a link in a previous email and in this email.
+I will share more details about the remainder of the Fall 2020 semester during our first week of the semester and through our GitHub planning repository to which I provided you a link in a previous email and later in this email.

 Due to both the large size of our course and the limited space in Alden Hall, you will normally have one in-person class with me per week.
 When you are not in